Entertainers perform a variety of acts, such as dance, drama or acrobatics, to entertain an audience.

 - Aerial Dancer and Circus Artist

-- Aerial dancers and circus artists perform dances and feats, sometimes above an audience's head.
+- Aerial dancers and circus artists perform dances and feats, sometimes above audience members heads.

 - Clowns use physical performance and humour to entertain audiences.